CANDEV-OTTAWA-2020-WORKSHOPS-ORG/2019-01-18-CANDEV-Ottawa/README.md

     probability distirubtion over the vocabulary for Topic 1.
     Similarly for the other columns with headers `Topic*`.

+* __lda-topic-top-words.csv__

+    A comma-delimited tabular file, where each column with header `Topic*` corresponds to a putative topic.
+    The 30 words in the column with header `Topic1` are the 30 words in the vocabulary having the largest probabilities with respect to the categorical distribution (over the vocabulary) that defines Topic 1.
+    Similarly for the other columns with headers `Topic*`.

 Auxiliary output files
 ----------------------
 * __lda-document-entropy.png__